In July 1945, the children of the house of Moissac were in a summer camp at Chambon-sur-Lignon.

 In her testimony, she evokes the conditions of internment at Vel d'hiv, at Pithiviers and then at Drancy.

 Annette learns in September 1944 that her mother will not return.
-Her father, unable to take care of her, sends her to Moissac, a children’s home for the Scouts Israélites of France, where she meets her brother until August 1946.
+Her father, unable to take care of her, sent her to Moissac, the children’s home of Eclaireurs Israélites de France, where she met her brother until August 1946.

 Annette Landauer died in March 2021.